 Notice of application for renewal of exemption; request for comments.

 FMCSA has received an application from the U.S. Department of Energy (DOE) for a renewal of its exemption from the 30-minute rest break provision of the Agency's hours-of-service (HOS) regulations for commercial motor vehicle (CMV) drivers.
-DOE currently holds an exemption for the period July 1, 2013, through June 30, 2015, which enables DOE's contract motor carriers and their employee-drivers engaged in the transportation of security-sensitive radioactive materials to be treated similarly to drivers of shipments of explosives.
-The exemption renewal would allow these exempted drivers to use 30 minutes or more of “attendance time” to meet the HOS rest break requirements providing they do not perform any other work during the break.
-FMCSA requests public comment on the DOE's application for renewal of the exemption.
+DOE currently holds an exemption for the period June 30, 2015, through June 29, 2020, which enables DOE's contract motor carriers and their employee-drivers engaged in the transportation of security-sensitive radioactive materials to be treated similarly to drivers of shipments of explosives.
+The exemption allows the drivers to use 30 minutes or more of “attendance time” to meet the HOS rest break requirements provided the drivers do not perform any other work during the break.
+FMCSA requests public comment on the renewal of the exemption.

 You may submit comments bearing the Federal Docket Management System (FDMS) Docket ID FMCSA-2012-0370 using any of the following methods:

 Federal eRulemaking Portal: Go to www.regulations.gov.
 Follow the on-line instructions for submitting comments.

 Mail: Send comments to Docket Operations; U.S. Department of Transportation, 1200 New Jersey Avenue SE, West Building Ground Floor, Room W12-140, Washington, DC 20590-0001.

 Hand Delivery or Courier: Deliver comments to Docket Operations, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC, between 9 a.m. and 5 p.m., ET, Monday through Friday, except Federal Holidays.